Terms of Service

 2. Term and termination of the agreement

-2.2 Termination of the agreement.
+2.2 Contract period for free services.
 The customer may always terminate the agreement with regard to free services, by removing its user IDs and all customer data from the service.
 The supplier may terminate the agreement and stop providing free services subject to 30 day notice period.

-2.3 Length of the contract period.
-The length of the contract period for paid services is declared in the agreement.
+2.3 Contract period for paid services.
+The duration of the contract period for paid services is declared in the agreement.
 Unless otherwise specified, the contract period will be one calendar year.

 2.4 Commencement of the contract period.
 If not otherwise agreed, the contract period shall commence on the day when a particular paid service is available for the customer.

 2.5 Renewal contract period.
-Paid service may be terminated by a giving a written notice to the other party at least 30 days prior to the end of the contract period.
-If paid services are not terminated 30 days prior to the end of the contract period, the agreement shall be automatically extended for each subsequent contract period of the same duration.
+A paid service may be terminated by a giving a written notice to the other party at least 30 days prior to the end of the contract period.
+If a paid service is not terminated 30 days prior to the end of the contract period, the agreement shall be automatically extended for each subsequent contract period of the same duration.

 3. Customer’s hardware and equipment

 3.1 The customer shall be responsible for acquiring and maintaining the functional status of the hardware, connections and software that the customer needs to use the service.
 The customer shall be responsible for the protection of customer’s data system and telecommunication and other comparable costs related to use of the service.
 The customer shall be responsible for preparing the hardware, connections, software and data systems to meet the operating environment specifications delivered by the supplier, and for ensuring that the service fulfills customer’s intended purpose.